-Sprint 4G LTE going live in the Bronx and Brooklyn on July 30, 3G network improvements coming tooAlex Wagner - Deputy Managing Editor, News Desk
+Sprint 4G LTE going live in the Bronx and Brooklyn on July 30, 3G network improvements coming tooAlex Wagner - Editorial Director of News and Content

 If you're a Sprint customer that lives in the Bronx or Brooklyn, grab your calendar and circle July 30.
 That's the date the Sprint says its 4G LTE network will go live in both New York City boroughs, bringing piping hot high-speed data to customers with LTE-capable hardware.
 Those subscribers won't be the only ones getting improved service next week, though, as Sprint will also be rolling out improvements to its 3G network on that same date.